Wednesday, May 15, 2013

 3. What islands were important to Charles Darwin's thinking on evolution?

 4. Biogeography is how living things are distributed around the world.
-How was Darwin surprised by the the biogeography he observed on his trip around the world?
+How was Darwin surprised by the biogeography he observed on his trip around the world?

 5. While fossils support the theory of evolution, we can't rely on the fossil record ever being complete.
 Why?